kostaslbc/Rc-planes-live-map/README.md

 # Connections
 A connection with radio transmitter required (has been tested with radiomaster TX16s).
-Connect a small esp32 board with the uart port of the TX16s. (telemtetry mirror). https://www.waveshare.com/wiki/ESP32-S3-Zero
+Connect a small esp32 board with the uart port of the TX16s. (telemetry mirror). https://www.waveshare.com/wiki/ESP32-S3-Zero